Table Of Contents

 Historically, sustainability issues were tackled within the CSO function, receiving only occasional attention from financial leadership.
 This reality is quickly evolving.
 In Davos this year, 3,000 global leaders convened to discuss their roles as stakeholders in a sustainable world.
 For the first time, climate change contributed to all five of the top global risks in The World Economic Forum’s Global Risk Report.
 But for many companies, sustainability still is not considered a core competitiveness issue, and fails to receive the financial and human capital necessary to tackle a challenge of its size.

 Even with improved access to environmental data, companies often lack adequate mechanisms to value the benefits of managing environmental sustainability.
-This is critical to manage exposure to energy price volatility, water scarcity risks, water and waste regulations, and more generally environmental footprints in their supply chains.
-A long-term lens, captured in adequate pricing mechanisms, is essential to make the right decisions.
+This is critical to managing exposure to energy price volatility, water scarcity risks, water and waste regulations, and more generally environmental footprints in their supply chains.
+A long-term lens, captured in adequate pricing mechanisms, is essential to making the right decisions.

 Sustainability teams are often brought into project planning too late to influence project design and cannot make an effective case to financial decision makers.
 Conversely, the benefits of sustainability strategies are not readily captured in the financial criteria typically used, which leads finance teams to overlook meaningful short- and long-term financial benefits of sustainability strategies, such as enhanced reputation and reduced climate risk.
 Without having shared, quantifiable success metrics, such as reduced carbon emissions, teams lack the incentive to innovate and collaborate across departments.